 - Not CCW appropriate

 This is another Smith & Wesson revolver but excels when paired with .38 special caliber rounds.
-The S&W Model 10 comes with a textured wooden grip that’s comfortable to hold and that makes the weapon difficult to drop even if you have a sweaty palm.
+The S&W 642 Airweight comes with a textured synthetic grip that’s comfortable to hold and adds to its controllability — making the weapon difficult to drop even when operating in a tense situation or with sweaty palms.

 - Comes with a textured, rubber grip